OpenEnergyPlatform/open-MaStR/docs/advanced.md

 ```

-In the following, the process is described that is started when calling the [`Mastr.download`][open_mastr.Mastr.download] function with the parameter `method`="bulk".
+In the following, the process is described that is started when calling the [`Mastr.download`][open_mastr.Mastr.download] without parameters.
+First, the zipped documentation is downloaded and saved in `$HOME/.open-MaStR/data/docs_download`.
+The zipped documentation contains
+XSD files that describe the MaStR XML files that contain the data. open-mastr reads the XSD files and generates a database schema for
+importing the data.
+I.e., for each MaStR table, it defines a database table and then creates it in a SQLite database.

-First, the zipped files are downloaded and saved in `$HOME/.open-MaStR/data/xml_download`.
-The zipped folder contains many xml files,
+Then, the zipped files are downloaded and saved in `$HOME/.open-MaStR/data/xml_download`.
+The zipped folder contains
-which represent the different tables from the MaStR.
-Those tables are then parsed to a sqlite database.
-If only some specific
+many XML files, which represent the different tables from the MaStR.
+Those XML files are then read and imported into the
+previously created SQLite database tables.

-tables are of interest, they can be specified with the parameter `data`.
-Every table that is selected in `data` will be deleted from the local database, if existent, and then filled with data from the xml files.
+If only some specific tables are of interest, they can be specified with the parameter `data`.
+Every table that is
+selected in `data` will be deleted from the local database, if existent, and then filled with data from the xml files.

 In the next step, a basic data cleansing is performed.
 Many entries in the MaStR from the bulk download are replaced by numbers.
-As an example, instead of writing the german states where the unit is registered (Saxony, Brandenburg, Bavaria, ...) the MaStR states
+As an example, instead of writing the German states where the unit is registered (Saxony, Brandenburg, Bavaria, ...) the MaStR states
 corresponding digits (7, 2, 9, ...).
 One major step of cleansing is therefore to replace those digits with their original meaning.
 Moreover, the datatypes of different entries are set in the data cleansing process and corrupted files are repaired.

-If needed, the tables in the database can be obtained as csv files.
-Those files are created by first merging corresponding tables (e.g all tables that contain information about solar) and then dumping those tables to `.csv` files with the [`to_csv`][open_mastr.Mastr.to_csv] method.
+The tables in the database can be exported to CSV files using the [`to_csv`][open_mastr.Mastr.to_csv] method.

 **Note**: By default, existing zip files in `$HOME/.open-MaStR/data/xml_download` are deleted when a new file is
 downloaded.
 You can change this behavior by setting `keep_old_downloads`=True in